Parallel Dual-Numbers Reverse AD: Origins of Dual-Numbers Reverse AD, Relationship With Vectorised Forward AD and Other Related Work

 \myparagraph{CHAD and category theory inspired AD} Rather than interleaving backpropagators by pairing them with scalars in a type, we can also try to directly implement reverse AD as a structurally recursive code transformation that does not need a (de)interleaving wrapper: $\mathcal{R}_2$ from \cref{sec:rev-ad-type}.
 This is the approach taken by~\cite{adfp-2018-categories-ad}.
 It pairs vectors (and values of other composite types) with a single composite backpropagator, rather than decomposing to the point where each scalar is paired with a mini-backpropagator like in our dual-numbers approach.
 The resulting algorithm is extended to source languages with function types in \citep{vakar-2021-higher-order-reverse-ad,vakar-2022-chad,vytiniotis2019differentiable} and to sum and (co)inductive types in \citep{DBLP:journals/mscs/NunesV23}. \Citet{chad-efficient-popl} give a mechanised proof that the resulting algorithm attains the correct computational complexity, after a series of optimisations that are similar to the ones considered in this paper.
 Like our dual-numbers reverse AD approach, the algorithm arises as a canonical structure-preserving functor on the syntax of a programming language.
 However, due to a different choice in target category (a Grothendieck construction of a linear $\lambda$-calculus for CHAD rather than the syntax of a plain $\lambda$-calculus for dual-numbers AD), the resulting algorithm looks very different.

-\myparagraph{Approaches utilising non-local control flow} Another family of approaches to AD recently taken by the PL community contains those that rely on forms of non-local control flow such as delimited continuations \citep{ad-2018-rev-delimited-continuations} or effect handlers \citep{sigal2021automatic,de2021verifying}.
+\myparagraph{Taping-like methods and non-local control flow} Another family of approaches to AD recently taken by the PL community contains those that rely on forms of non-local control flow such as delimited continuations \citep{ad-2019-delimited-continuations} or effect handlers \citep{sigal2021automatic,de2021verifying}.
 These techniques are different in the sense that they generate code that is not purely functional.
 This use of non-local control flow makes it possible to achieve an efficient implementation of reverse AD that looks strikingly simple compared to alternative approaches.
-Where the CHAD approaches and our dual-numbers reverse AD approach both have to manually invert control flow at compile time by making use of continuations that get passed around, combined with smart staging of execution of those continuations in this paper, this inversion of control can be deferred to run time by clever use of delimited control operators or effect handlers. \Citet{de2021verifying} give a mechanised proof that the resulting (rather subtle) code transformation is correct.
+Where the CHAD approaches and our dual-numbers reverse AD approach both have to manually invert control flow at compile time by passing around continuations, possibly combined with smart staging of those continuations like in this paper, this inversion of control can be deferred to run time by clever use of delimited control operators or effect handlers. \Citet{de2021verifying} give a mechanised proof that the resulting (rather subtle) code transformation is correct.

+Operationally, however, these effect-handler based techniques are essentially equivalent to taping: the mutable cells for cotangent accumulation scope over the full remainder of the program.
+In this sense, they are operationally similar to the algorithm of \cref{sec:improve-taping}, which is also essentially taping.
+The AD algorithm in Dex~\citep{dex-2021-ad} also achieves something like taping in a functional style, by conversion to an A-normal form.

 \myparagraph{AD of parallel code} \Citet{bischof1991exploiting,bischof1991issues} present some of the first work in parallel AD.
 Rather than starting with a source program (with potential dynamic control flow) that has (fork-join) parallelism like we do and mirroring that in the reverse pass of the algorithm, they focus on code without dynamic control flow and analyse the dependency structure of the reverse pass at compile time to automatically parallelise it.
 This approach is developed further by~\cite{bucker2002explicit}.